gcharris/hormone-harmony/hormone-harmony/README.md

-# Rithm Patch B2C Web App
+# Hormone Harmony Web App

-This is the B2C marketing site for Rithm Patch, built with React + Vite.
+This is the Hormone Harmony B2C web app, built with React + Vite.

 ## Local development